jamiewilbraham/azure-docs/articles/cognitive-services/Custom-Vision-Service/java-tutorial-od.md

 - [Training SDK](https://mvnrepository.com/artifact/com.microsoft.azure.cognitiveservices/azure-cognitiveservices-customvision-training)
 - [Prediction SDK](https://mvnrepository.com/artifact/com.microsoft.azure.cognitiveservices/azure-cognitiveservices-customvision-prediction)

-Clone or download the [Cognitive Services Java SDK Samples](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/tree/master) project.
+Clone or download the [Cognitive Research Technologies Java SDK Samples](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/tree/master) project.
 Navigate to the **Vision/CustomVision/** folder.

 This Java project creates a new Custom Vision object detection project named __Sample Java OD Project__, which can be accessed through the [Custom Vision website](https://customvision.ai/).
 It then uploads images to train and test a classifier.
 In this project, the classifier is intended to determine whether a tree is a __Hemlock__ or a __Japanese Cherry__.